SreeDeekshaBethapuri/FlashCards/README.md

 # FlashCards
-This is going to be a website built on python and Django for websites!
+This is going be a website built on Python and Django for flashcards!